 Slade and Terra decided they could join up and give Two-Face a run for his money

-So there we are, my Top 15 Episodes of the Teen Titans!
+So there we are.
+The Top 15 Episodes of the Teen Titans!

 Reply with your thoughts & comments below.